PacktPublishing/Becoming-a-Rockstar-SRE/Chapter-8/autoscaling-simulation-lab.md

 * Google Service Account Key

-1. To enable GCP and generate a service account key for the Terraform provider, please follow this [documentation](https://learn.hashicorp.com/tutorials/terraform/google-cloud-platform-build?in=terraform/gcp-get-started#set-up-gcp).
+1. To enable GCP and generate a service account key for the Terraform provider, please follow this [documentation](https://learn.hashicorp.com/tutorials/terraform/google-cloud-platform-build?in=terraform/gcp-get-started#set-up-gcp)

-2. Download your Service Account Key as JSON file and copy it to `terraform` directory.
+2. Download your Service Account Key as JSON file and copy it to `terraform` directory

 ### Contents